- Search The Registry

 - Teacher’s Forum

 David A. Paterson

-His father was a New York state senator and secretary of state, and deputy mayor of New York City.
-Paterson traces his mother’s roots of family to the American colonial era in the states of North and South Carolina.
+His father was a New York state senator, secretary of state, and deputy mayor of New York City.
+Paterson traces his mother’s roots of the family to the American colonial era in the states of North and South Carolina.
 His father was half Jamaican.
 His paternal grandmother, Evangeline Rondon Paterson, was secretary to Black Nationalist leader Marcus Garvey.
 His paternal grandfather was Leonard James Paterson, a native of St. George's, Grenada, who arrived in the United States aboard the S.S.
 Vestris on May 16, 1917.
-His father's side consists of white ancestors from England, Ireland, and Scotland, while his mother's side includes eastern European Jewish ancestry as well as the Guinea-Bissau region of West Africa.
+His father's side consists of white ancestors from England, Ireland, and Scotland.
+In contrast, his mother's side includes eastern European Jewish ancestry and the Guinea-Bissau region of West Africa.

 At the age of three months, Paterson contracted an ear infection that spread to his optic nerve, leaving him with no sight in his left eye and severely limited vision in his right.
 New York City public schools would not guarantee an education without placing him in special education classes.
 Thus, his family bought a home in the Long Island suburb of Hempstead so that he could attend mainstream classes there.
 The first disabled student in the Hempstead public schools, he graduated from Hempstead High School in 1971.
 Paterson received a BA in history from Columbia University in 1977 and a law degree from Hofstra Law School in 1983.